ethyca/fides/docs/fides/docs/tutorial/dataset.md

 ### PRO TIP

-As you're progressing with the tutorial, we recommend installing our [FidesCtl VS Code extension](https://marketplace.visualstudio.com/items?itemName=ethyca.fidesctl), which will validate the syntax in real-time as you're writing your resource files!
+As you're progressing with the tutorial, we recommend installing our [fidesctl VS Code extension](https://marketplace.visualstudio.com/items?itemName=ethyca.fidesctl), which will validate the syntax in real-time as you're writing your resource files!

 ---